I’m a Goddess. A hypnobirthing Goddess!

 It’s the damnedest thing.
 People’s faces as I sit down.
 “Ooh, are you sore…(then whispering)…down there?”.
 No, not at all, I’m fine.
 I do Hypnobirthing so why would there be a problem?
 Why would there be perennial tearing?
 When you focus on what you want to achieve, rather than what you fear, you are far more likely to achieve your goals.
 When you relax during birth, your body does just what it’s designed to do, beautifully, like it does for all the other incredible birthing mammals on the planet.
 And why would I not practice all the hints & tips I share with my lovely Hypnobirthing mummies?

-However, according to my fabulous Chiropractor, Tamsyn, Hypnobirthing hasn’t stopped my hips from getting a shunting so whilst my ligaments are still in the last throws of ‘pregnant’ mode, I get the pleasure of two gloriously numb butt cheeks.
+However, according to the fabulous Tamsyn, owner of South Oxfordshire’s Espina Chiropractic, Hypnobirthing hasn’t stopped my hips from getting a shunting so whilst my ligaments are still in the last throws of ‘pregnant’ mode, I get the pleasure of two gloriously numb butt cheeks.

 Elvis was an accident